karshnimitra/russia-ukraine-eda/README.md

-# Ukraine-Russo_War_EDA
+# russia-ukraine-eda
-A simple EDA using Ukraine - Russo War data from kaggle.
-A project by Matt and Karshni
+An exploratory data analysis project on the Russia Ukraine war data to identify the cost of offensive warfare and a shift in Russian battle style.
+A project by Matthew Moellering and Karshni Mitra.